 During this period, the region (excluding Xinjiang Province in China) becomes a battleground in the rivalry between imperial Britain and czarist Russia.

-The Turkomans, particularly, are the acknowledged master weavers of Central Asia.
+The Turkmen, particularly, are the acknowledged master weavers of Central Asia.
 They produce various types of pile carpets and embroideries, including bags, cradles, covers, weavings for dividing the space within a tent, and entrance covers using striking ornamental patterns of protective and magical significance.
-Among the ubiquitous motifs on Turkoman carpets are the göls or octagonal medallions, which appear in horizontal or diagonal rows often on a red ground.
+Among the ubiquitous motifs on Turkmen carpets are the göls, or octagonal medallions, which appear in horizontal or diagonal rows often on a red ground.
 Other motifs consist of abstract representations of rams, birds, dogs, and other zoomorphic forms.
-The Turkomans are also known for producing some of the most graceful and elegant silver tribal jewelry in Inner Asia.
+The Turkmen are also known for producing some of the most graceful and elegant silver tribal jewelry in Inner Asia.
 Jewelry often expresses the taste and preferences of a certain tribe.
-Silver pendantlike ornaments, plaques, beads, rings, and bracelets make up the components of Turkoman jewelry.
+Silver pendantlike ornaments, plaques, beads, rings, and bracelets make up the components of Turkmen jewelry.
 These are incised with a variety of talismanic motifs and sometimes set with carnelian stone or red glass.